ErayBD/ErayBD/README.md

 Hello World! 👋

-I'm Eray Berk Dalkıran - A Computer Engineering Sophomore Student at Gazi University
+I'm Eray Berk Dalkıran - A Computer Engineering, Sophomore Student at Gazi University

-🌱 I’m currently learning Java, Python, C++ and Unreal Engine
+🌱 I’m currently learning Solidity, Javascript, Blender

-🔭 I’m currently working on small projects in the languages i'm learning and game developing on Unreal Engine
+🔭 I’m currently working on Gazi Üniversitesi Blockchain Topluluğu (Gazi University Blockchain Community) as a founder member.

 📫 How to reach me: erayberkdalkiran@gmail.com

-⚡ Fun fact: I have a Challenger Backpack from LoL
+/*⚡ Fun fact: I have a Challenger Backpack from LoL*/

 <!--
 **ErayBD/ErayBD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.